flexsurfer/re-frisk/README.md

 (add-data :data-key your-data-atom)
 ```

-Finally, if you are not using re-frame in your app, you can run re-frisk without re-frame by `enable-frisk!` function
+Finally, if you are not using re-frame in your app, you can run re-frisk without re-frame by `enable-frisk!` function, and also you don't need compiler option in this case

 ```clojure
 (enable-frisk!)